 According to the National Highway Traffic Safety Administration (NHTSA), there were 5,987 pedestrian fatalities in 2016, representing a nine percent increase over the previous year.
 Many pedestrian accidents occur in crosswalks.

 If you have been the victim of a crosswalk accident, contact Michael J. Redenburg, Esq.
 P.C.
 We handle all our traffic accident cases on a contingency fee basis, which means no cost to you until we recover compensation on your behalf.

 Why Choose Our Firm?

-- Our attorneys have more than ten years’ experience representing clients in Manhattan and New York City.
+- Our attorneys have more than a decade of experience representing clients in Manhattan and New York City.

 - We are committed to protecting your best interests and will not settle your case for less than fair compensation.